jimmoffitt/rules-migrator/Article.md

 ### Changes in PowerTrack Operators <a id="operator_changes" class="tall">&nbsp;</a>

 PowerTrack 2.0 introduces a variety of changes to the Operators available for filtering Tweets of interest from the firehose.
-First, PowerTrack 2.0 introduces a set of new Operators, including emoji filterings, new expanded URL enrichments, and the ability to fine-tune media matching with Operators such as has:video and has:photo.
-See [HERE] for a complete list of what's new.
+First, PowerTrack 2.0 introduces a set of new Operators, including the ability to match on emojis, new expanded URL enrichments, and the ability to fine-tune media matching with Operators such as has:videos and has:images.
+See [HERE](http://support.gnip.com/apis/powertrack2.0/overview.html#NewFeatures) for a complete list of what's new.

 Other changes include updates in simple grammar and language classification details, as well as a set of Operators that are being deprecated.